United States GP: Max Verstappen tops final practice for Red Bull, Charles Leclerc has grid penalty confirmed

 George Russell was only seventh, although Mercedes' weekend hopes are boosted by various grid penalties in Austin, Texas.

-Perez's five-place grid penalty for Sunday's race was confirmed on Friday - along with Alfa Romeo's Zhou Guanyu - while during Practice Three it was revealed that Leclerc and Fernando Alonso, who was sixth, have even bigger drops.
+Perez's five-place grid penalty for Sunday's race was confirmed on Friday - along with Alfa Romeo's Zhou Guanyu - while during Practice Three it was revealed that Leclerc and Fernando Alonso, who was sixth, also have drops.

 Leclerc has a new Internal Combustion Engine and turbocharge, while Alonso just has a new ICE.